North York writer and professor Wes Roberts has kept a secret from his family for more than six decades.

 “I was probably the only non-mathematical person there,” he admitted.
 “There were mathematicians, statisticians, engineers.
 All sorts of heavyweights.”

-Indeed, mathematician Owen was a mathematician who founded the TSPR with wife Iris Owen, a registered nurse, and Canadian writer Allen Spraggett, a paranormal provocateur.
+Indeed, mathematician Owen was a mathematician who founded the TSPR with his wife Iris Owen, a registered nurse, and Canadian writer Allen Spraggett, a paranormal provocateur.

 Where Roberts fit in the society was the aforementioned experiments, and one, in particular, was long-distance telepathy.
 The experiment took place in Montreal and Toronto, where members of the control group would call in and provide their perceptions of an item on a table, which is also referred to as remote viewing.